 - Missing money

 Again, these warning signs are generalized for all substance use and abuse.
-There are various physical symptoms to be aware for individualized drugs, such as opioids, marijuana, and stimulants.
+There are various physical symptoms to be aware of for individualized drugs, such as opioids, marijuana, and stimulants.
 If you become suspicious of drug abuse, it is imperative that you begin to educate yourself on warning signs, as to better be able to help your child.

 Knowing When It Is Time For Drug Rehab